-We have several active listings for Sea Ray, Bayliner, Hatteras, and Wellcraft.
+We have several active listings for Sea Ray, Carver, Wellcraft, and Bayliner.
 If you're in the Rochester, Lakeville, Mankato, or Mason City areas, please use the form on this page to let me know what you're looking for and I'll get back with you today about any other antique boat / runabouts options we have locally that may meet your needs.

 All reasonable offers will be reviewed and presented to the seller.